 In 2016, MacDonald announced she would run again for the Minnesota Supreme Court, but she was not endorsed by the Republican Party of Minnesota after Republicans decided not to endorse judicial candidates.
 MacDonald was soundly defeated by incumbent Minnesota Supreme Court Justice Natalie Hudson in November 2016.

 Court rules Michelle MacDonald ‘knowingly violated’ campaign law

 Just days before the election in 2016, Judge Jessica A. Palmer-Denig ordered there was probable cause to believe MacDonald violated the Minnesota Fair Campaign Practices Act by falsely claiming her campaign for the Minnesota Supreme Court had received the endorsement of the Republican Party of Minnesota.

-MacDonald received her law degree from Suffolk University and is an attorney with MacDonald Law Firm.
+MacDonald received her law degree from Suffolk University.